 By the end of the session participants would be knowledgeable of the main aspects of financial reporting which have been most impacted by the COVID-19 pandemic.
 Participants will have the opportunity to share their experiences and to learn from others attending the session.

 Venue: Kindly contact us on email@example.com to indicate your preferred training method; online or in-person.

 CPE Hours: This course qualifies for 2.5 hours of Structured CPE which can be classified as Core Competency.
 A certificate of attendance will be provided at the end of each session.

-Emerson Zammit, Assistant Manager, Accounting Advisory Services, KPMG in Malta
+Emerson Zammit, Manager, Corporate Accounting Advisory Services, KPMG in Malta

-Renzo Bugeja, Assistant Manager, Accounting Advisory Services, KPMG in Malta
+Renzo Bugeja, Manager, Corporate Accounting Advisory Services, KPMG in Malta

 Discover more courses from our KPMG Learning Suites.